 Rounding may affect totals.
-National Debt figures for End-July are unaudited.
+National Debt figures for End-October are unaudited.
 The figures take account of the effect of currency hedging transactions.

-* Government Bonds includes NTMA Repo activity, amortising bonds adjusted by sink factor, and index inflation linked bonds adjusted for month-end value.
+* Government Bonds includes NTMA repo activity, amortising bonds adjusted by sink factor, and inflation linked bonds adjusted for month-end value.

 Source: NTMA and Central Statistics Office (CSO) General Government Debt